ReallySecureShell/Simple_Encryption_Setup/README.md

 then
 ...
 ```
-If so try to get the UUID of the EFI partition from the filesystem's /etc/fstab:
+If so, try to get the UUID of the EFI partition from /mnt/etc/fstab:

 ```bash
 _uuid_of_efi_part=`sed -n '/\/boot\/efi/{